Fishing in Seattle:<br>2026 Calendar & Fishing Seasons

 January Fishing in Seattle

-We kick off the annual fishing season in Seattle chasing Blackmouth, also called Winter King Salmon.
+We kick off the annual fishing season in Seattle by chasing Blackmouth, also called Winter King Salmon.
 Temperatures are cold during this first quarter of the year, but fishing can be very exciting and typically involves the use of a variety of fishing techniques since the Blackmouth are more spread out from January through March.

 Read more about Blackmouth fishing in January on our blog.